Study and careers

 Humanities and Social Sciences graduates enjoy varied and meaningful careers in New Zealand and across the globe.
 Graduates are employed in almost every part of the workforce, both in jobs relating to their specialty subject and by employers who value their analytical and communication skills.
 Among them are policy analysts, journalists, teachers, translators, diplomats, arts administrators, publishers, social workers, librarians, criminologists, aid workers, communication advisers musicians, composers, curators, historians, policy analysts and writers.
 Many of our alumni have made their mark on the national and international stage, including film director Taika Waititi, broadcaster John Campbell and Te Papa Tongarewa kaihautū (Māori co-leader) Dr Arapata Hakiwai.

-Studying the Humanities and Social Sciences at Victoria offers unrivalled opportunities to get work experience and engage with future employers in New Zealand’s political and creative capital.
+Studying the Humanities and Social Sciences at Victoria University of Wellington offers unrivalled opportunities to get work experience and engage with future employers in New Zealand’s political and creative capital.